Format Numeric Columns to Fixed-Decimal Character Strings

 Details

-The function performs the following steps:
+The function processes columns in the following order:

 Note